tinybig

 -

-\(\kappa: {R}^m \to {R}^{D}\) is named as the data expansion function (or data transformation function to be general) and \(D\) is the target expansion space dimension.
+\(\kappa_{\xi}: {R}^m \to {R}^{D}\) is named as the data interdependent transformation function.
+It is a composite function of the data transformation function \(\kappa\) and the data interdependence function \(\xi\).
+Notation \(D\) is the target expansion space dimension.

 -